Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have found that the more I work a garden, the less yield I get.

 Grab some freebies from your garden for next year.
 I pick off dried marigold flowers and save in a paper bag (labeled) to plant next year.
 Each dried flower contains tons of seeds!
-Also, you can root sprigs of rosemary and impatiens in water and keep in a sunny window, to plant next year.

 I'm not stingy.
 If I had all the money I've given to people in need, I could take a nice trip abroad.
 Still, I find watching pennies while gardening to really pay off in the long run.